slwu89/Individual.jl/docs/src/examples/sir-scheduling.md

 The set of scheduled (queued) events is also a set `Scheduled`, with morphisms into the set of events and persons, and a delay `Attr`.
 For each queued event these tell us which event will occur, who it will happen to, and after how many timesteps it (the event listener) should fire.
+This event scheduling mechanism allows events which occur after a non-Geometric (i.e. non-Markovian) delay, such as fixed delays or any other distribution.

 If we had additional combinatorial data describing each person (e.g. discrete age bin for each person), we could make another set and a morphism from people to that set.
 Additional atomic data for each person (e.g. neutralizing antibody titre) would be an `Attr` of people.
 In this way we can simulate